-If you cooperate with many manufacturers and brands, it may be difficult to use your retail space according to all their planograms.
+If you cooperate with many manufacturers and brands, it may be difficult to use your retail space according to all their image recognition planogram solutions.
 And what if you have your own planograms for your own products?
 That’s when image detection enters the scene for easier merchandising and planogram compliance.
-Your software can spot inaccuracies across your stores, so you can plan immediate action and make the most of store layouts.
+Your software can spot inaccuracies across your stores, so you can plan for immediate action and make the most of store layouts.

 Even though barcode scanners are fine for most SKUs and are easy to use by shoppers, image recognition technology can improve your customers’ self-checkout experience.
 Based on this technology, your system can tell apart products of the same type, like fruits, by identifying their distinguishing features without barcodes.
 This will simplify the self-service, non-assisted checkout process.

-Why is this huge for your retail business?
+Why can image recognition make a difference for your retail business?

-Looking ahead: you will unlikely build the perfect store to outperform Walmart with image recognition software alone.
-But you can improve the customer experience and rake in more profits with it.
-Depending on which use cases you roll it out for, image recognition technology can transform the way you:
+Let’s face it: it’s highly unlikely to build the perfect store that will outperform Walmart with image recognition software alone.
+But you can certainly improve your customer experience and rake in more profits with it.
+Depending on which use cases in retail you roll it out for, image recognition technology can transform the way you:

 - Sell.
 Using image recognition software in retail is closely linked to increased sales.
 These can result from more accurate pricing, optimized on-shelf availability, smarter planogram execution, or all at once.
-There’s an untapped sales growth opportunity by simply eliminating lost sales due to stockouts, which take 46% away from retailers’ profits.
+There’s an untapped sales growth opportunity if you simply eliminate lost sales due to stockouts, which take 46% away from retailers’ profits.

 - Audit.
 Whether you audit your locations on your own or hire third parties, image recognition software can save you a great deal of money.
-With it, you no longer need to schedule checks in advance, send teams to faraway locations, and take notes manually.
+You no longer need to schedule checks in advance, send teams to faraway locations, or take notes manually.
 Real-time object detection technology speeds up data collection, reducing in-store audit costs and making the necessary improvements faster to implement.

 - Grow.
 Visualizing retail operations gives you insightful clues about sales trends and market opportunities.
 What is hard to detect using quarterly reports is now visible with real-time image data taken across your locations, including high-demand SKUs and shifting shopper behaviors.
 This comprehensive coverage lets you quickly adapt to any changes in retail to grow your stores.

 - Retain.
 The understaffing problem sets alarm bells ringing in retail.
 To boost retention, 39% of retailers are pumped to make routine tasks easier for their employees with technology.
-Doing so with image recognition is a timely move to take the complexity of in-store audits and inventory management off your employees and improve job satisfaction at your stores.
+Applying image recognition to the retail market is a timely move to improve job satisfaction at your stores and take the complexity of in-store audits and inventory management off your employees’ shoulders.

 Cost of implementing image recognition software in retail